dtrifuno/job-tracker/README.md

 # JobTracker

-JobTracker is a web application that helps users prepare customized job application materials and keep track of application statuses, deadlines, descriptions and details for all positions the user has applied for during their job search.
+JobTracker is a web application that helps users create customized CVs and keep track of job application statuses, deadlines, descriptions and details for all positions that the user has applied for during their job search.

 Go to [trifunovski.me/job-tracker](https://trifunovski/me/job-tracker) to try it out!